 “I’m a big fan of starting fresh,” says Rosenthal.
-If your cabinet organizing journey seems like it will be especially formidable, it’s likely worth the extra effort totally cleaning them out before you start your sorting.
-This will help you to get a fuller picture of the things you actually have and what you can get rid of.
+If your cabinet organizing journey seems like it will be especially formidable, it’s likely worth the extra effort to totally clean them out before you start your sorting.
+This will help you to get a fuller picture of the things you have and what you can get rid of.
 “A lot of times people will see they have three separate measuring cups when they hardly even use one,” she notes.

-Someone who cooks nearly every meal and someone who goes for takeout a couple times a week will likely have different priorities in their kitchen—so they will also have different organizational needs.
-This is why Rosenthal says it’s important to “think about how you actually live, and how you want your kitchen planned out.”
+Someone who cooks nearly every meal and someone who orders takeout a couple times a week will likely have different priorities in their kitchen—so they will also have different organizational needs.
+This is why Rosenthal says it’s important to “think about how you actually live and how you want your kitchen planned out.”
 If you drink coffee every morning, place your mugs in the cabinet closest to your coffee maker.
 If you rarely bake yet have a relatively extensive collection of bakeware, put it in a cabinet that might be a little bit out of the way.

 Shape-Shift Your Space